Chopped and screwed: Slowed and reverb

 Slowed and reverb remixes became controversial on social media in mid-2020 after a viral video posted to TikTok failed to attribute the creation of slowed and reverb to chopped and screwed, causing users to brand slowed and reverb a "gentrified" version of chopped and screwed.
 For the Houston Chronicle, Shelby Stewart wrote, "Give DJ Screw his flowers.
 Slowed + reverb is a poor imitation of what chopped and screwed music is."
-Moore had mixed feelings about the phenomenon, saying, "I always felt that I shouldn’t touch chopped and screwed music.
-One, it’s not really screwed if it’s not by Screw.
+Moore had mixed feelings about the phenomenon, saying, "I always felt that I shouldn't touch chopped and screwed music.
+One, it's not really screwed if it's not by Screw.
 Two, the chops are sacred to the culture, and not everybody can imitate it.
 So I would never want to even try to.
-I’m just glad I’m able to bring it to a wider audience."
+I'm just glad I'm able to bring it to a wider audience."

 Other responses to the subgenre's popularity were more positive.
 Despite the backlash from DJ Screw fans, other creators such as Isaac Sigala uploaded slowed and reverb remixes to honor the chopped and screwed genre through nostalgia.
 Sigala said of the popularity of his remixes, "I knew it was gonna happen.
 I see the kind of emotions that were brought out in me when I first started getting into [slowed music].
 I could see how others would express their emotions too."

 The YouTube comments sections of slowed and reverb videos are often used as a safe haven for users, which Digital Trends described as "a sensitive reprieve from the toxicity often found on the platform."
 Users commonly share stories of heartbreak and loss, which are given support by the slowed and reverb content creators.
 YouTuber Rayen Hemden said that he feels protective of his commenters and will act as a moderator to keep discussion compassionate.
 He further stated, "I make sure there are no hate comments towards the people who share their stories because it takes bravery.
 Someone has to be courageous to actually share their story."

 Doomer wave

 Doomer wave (also known as doomerwave, doomer music or simply doomer) is an online music microgenre coined by anonymous users on 4chan in 2018 to describe an offshoot of the Wojak meme known as "doomer wojak".
 The style was originally associated with slowed down versions of depressive tracks as inspired by the vaporwave microgenre.
 Pitchfork described the "doomer" as "a nihilistic, 20-something male whose despair about the world causes him to retreat from traditional society".
 The term later expanded to encompass the "doomer girl" archetype.
-In 2020, Belarussian post-punk band Molchat Doma garnered internet virality through online memes and playlists which referred to them as "Russian doomer music" or "doomer wave".
+In 2020, Belarusian post-punk band Molchat Doma garnered internet virality through online memes and playlists which referred to them as "Russian doomer music" or "doomer wave".